astronomer/docs/astro/cli/cli-release-notes.md

 ```sh
 # Before upgrade
 astrocloud dev init

 # After upgrade
 astro dev init
 ```

 Additionally, some commands have been standardized so that they can be shared between Astro and Astronomer Software users.
-As part of this change, `astro auth login/logout` has been renamed to `astro login/logout`:
+As part of this change, `astro auth login` and `astro auth logout` have been renamed to `astro login` and `astro logout`:

 ```sh
 # Before upgrade
 astrocloud auth login

 # After upgrade
 astro login
 ```

 For Astro users, these are the only changes to existing CLI functionality.
 All other commands will continue to work as expected.
-To upgrade, see [Configure the CLI](cli/configure-cli.md).
+We strongly recommend that all users upgrade.
+For instructions, see [Configure the CLI](cli/configure-cli.md).

 ### New Command To Set Astro Project Configurations